isaaclipszyc/scar_recognition/README.md

 handler.py - wrapper for aws

-index.py - wrapper for now
+index.py - wrapper for Zeit Now

+Use either handler or index depending on where you will deploy it.

 process.py - does the image processing and finds the scar.
 Its called in both handler.py and index.py and returns appropriate scar data